forj-oss/forjj-jenkins/README.md

 ## Forjfile plugin options

-forjj-jenkins has several objects that can be setup.
+forjj-jenkins has several objects and that can be defined in your Forjfile.

 For details, read [jenkins.yaml](jenkins.yaml)

+**NOTE**: In short future, forjj will show up all plugins options with something like `forjj show`

 ## Contribution

-Feel free to contribute and create a pul request or issues.
+Feel free to contribute and create a pull request or issue.

 For details on contribution, see CONTRIBUTION.md